 Recommended additions to the Fredericson protocol

 I recommend doing three additional exercises for hip strength.
 Two of these I got from Dr. Rob Johnson, an orthopedist and practitioner in the Twin Cities (who incidentally authored one of the first major studies connecting hip muscle weakness to running injuries), and the third I got from a physical therapist in the Twin Cities area.
 I think these three are important additions because the Fredericson protocol lacks any external rotation component (hence the "clamshells") and also lacks any isometric exercises (hence the glute bridge and wall press).
 While the wall press doesn't carry the "stamp of approval" of any published researchers I know of, I doubt it'll be highly controversial—if you don't trust me, then axe these ones and just do the above protocol.
 For lack of anything better, you can start with 1x15 and build to 3x30 with these strength exercises as well.
+These can be done with a Thera-Band looped around your knees for increased difficulty.

 |Adopted from mckinley.illinois.edu/handouts|